Simon Gwozdz of Equatorial Space tells us about the launch of the very first non-solid propelled rocket in Southeast Asia’s history.

 Simon Gwozdz: It was a rough year – starting with a (very) mild case of COVID-19 in March last year and culminating with a series of personal losses in the following months due to reasons unrelated to COVID yet ill-timed enough to hit extra hard.

-Much like many New Yorkers live in Jersey to save some cash, I happen to live in the neighboring town in Malaysia – which I couldn’t head back to for over a year now due to the travel restrictions – I was lucky to have friends who allowed me to stay their place for the time being.
+Much like many New Yorkers live in Jersey to save some cash, I happen to live in the neighbouring town in Malaysia – which I couldn’t head back to for over a year now due to the travel restrictions – I was lucky to have friends who allowed me to stay their place for the time being.

 Father’s career as an airline captain was also in danger as intercontinental air travel was practically shut down overnight, and the sense of uncertainty was pretty crushing.
 It’s a relief that the restrictions are being gradually lifted, and some semblance of normalcy is finally on the horizon.